tdkehoe/Angular-Data-Transfer/README.md

 The getter/setter syntax will log data changes when the data comes in, aiding debugging.

 The getter/setter syntax also will execute a function when new data comes in.
+Just like the previous section.

 On the other hand, the getter/setter syntax is complex, slow to write, and hard to read.
 I have mixed feelings whether to use this syntax habitually, or to only use it when debugging.